vmware-tanzu/tanzu-cli/docs/full/README.md

 ## Target

 A Target refers to a category or tier of control planes that the CLI can interact with.
-There are currently two supported targets : kubernetes (or k8s) and mission-control (or tmc) which corresponds to the Kubernetes cluster endpoint type and Tanzu Mission Control endpoint type.
+There are currently two supported targets : `kubernetes` (or k8s) and `mission-control` (or tmc) which corresponds to the Kubernetes cluster endpoint type and Tanzu Mission Control endpoint type respectively.
 A context is associated with one of the two supported targets.
-Plugins are not necessarily but can often be associated with one of the targets as well.
+Plugins are generally associated with one of the above mentioned targets but if a plugin doesn't fall into any of the above categories developer can create a plugin with 'global' target.
+A plugin using a `global` target is available as a root Tanzu CLI command.
 To see plugins that apply to a particular Target and not the other, run the command `tanzu <target>'.

 Similarly, commands from plugins that are associated with a target are unambiguously invoked by prefixing the command group with the target, like so: